rdkls/jb-owm/README.md

 ddd
 ```

+AWS DynamoDB could also be used, but initially would trial / prototype with redis
+- simplicity, esp. for development & running locally
+- cost
+- rate limiting probably not considered 'mission-critical' with AWS' uptime guarantees and scalability required, initially anyway

 ## Testing

 Redis mock used to enable unit tests to run locally without setting up redis server; faster for dev and 'close enough' to prod setup